 Estwing Camper’s Axe

-Whether you utilize it for clearing a path or chopping up some firewood, a camper’s axe can be absolutely indispensable.
+Best Axe: Whether you utilize it for clearing a path or chopping up some firewood, a camper’s axe can be absolutely indispensable.
 Sure, you could probably survive without one — but things are going to go much more smoothly if you do keep one attached to your bug-out bag.
 This one is a favorite of ours, in part, because it was made in the USA from sturdy steel, it has a shock-resistant handle, and it has a durable powder-coated finish.

 MecArmy CMP-2 Keychain Compass

-Technology always has the potential to fail you.
+Best Compass: Technology always has the potential to fail you.
 Global systems could go offline; you might run out of battery; you could even just drop and break your phone.
-That’s why having some means of navigating that isn’t dependant upon Google is a good idea.
+That’s why having some means of navigating that isn’t dependent upon Google is a good idea.
 And you can’t go wrong with this MecArmy compass.
 It’s small enough to fit on your keychain (at all times) as a part of your EDC and it’s tough enough to survive a ton of punishment without failing.
 You just have to learn how to use it, which truly isn’t that complicated.

-Timex Expedition Scout Solar Field Watch
+Timex Expedition North Field Post Solar Field Watch

 KA-BAR Marine Corps Fighting Knife

-A knife is one of the most valuable pieces of everyday carry gear you can have on a normal day.
+Best Knife: A knife is one of the most valuable pieces of everyday carry gear you can have on a normal day.
 Its value vaults exponentially in a disaster.
 However, for your bug-out bag, it may be a better idea to get something much more purpose-driven, like the KA-BAR Marine Corps Fighting Knife.
 This beefy fixed blade has been trusted by some of the best soldiers in the world for years, so you can bet your bottom dollar that it’s good enough for you and your bug-out bag.

 Leatherman Skeletool RX

-A big part of picking out what to include in your bug-out bag is considering the versatility of your gear.
+Best Multi-Tool: A big part of picking out what to include in your bug-out bag is considering the versatility of your gear.
 The more a single device can do well, the greater its overall value.
 And few things are as valuable in that regard as a Leatherman multi-tool.
 We’re actually quite partial to the Skeletool RX for bug-out bags, as it was designed specifically to be lightweight, easy to attach to a pack, and was made with first responders and emergency personnel in mind.